-Kannappa used to live in the region near Kalahasti, which lies in the present day Andhra Pradesh.
-He was a hunter by profession, and a great devotee of Lord Shiva; he used to worship Shiva every day while offering flowers and meat every day.
-It is said that he even plucked his own eye and offered it as a sacrifice to Lord Shiva; and when he was trying to pluck the other eye, Lord Shiva is said to have appeared in front of him and stopped him from continuing further.
+Kannappa used to live in the region near Kalahasti, which lies in present-day Andhra Pradesh.
+He was a hunter by profession and a great devotee of Lord Shiva; he used to worship Shiva every day while offering flowers and meat every day.
+It is said that he even plucked his own eye and offered it as a sacrifice to Lord Shiva, and when he was trying to pluck the other eye, Lord Shiva is said to have appeared in front of him and stopped him from continuing further.

-He is a great saint during the sixth century AD, and he is said to have been endowed with supernatural powers.
+Siddhar Thirumoolar is a great saint during the sixth century CE, however, many believe that Tirumular arrived in Tamil Nadu around 200 BCE.
+He is said to have been endowed with supernatural powers.
 He even composed more than 3000 devotional poems.

-He is said to be the founder of the sat marga, the path of the truth, and is first of the four greatest ancient teachers of Shaivism.
+He is said to be the founder of the sat marga, the path of the truth, and is the first of the four greatest ancient teachers of Shaivism.
 He was also the chief minister in the court of a Pandya king before he became a true devotee of Shiva.
-He got the title Mannikkavachaka, which means he whose utterances are gems, because he had great poetical abilities, and he had composed many songs in honor of Lord Shiva.
+He got the title Mannikkavachakar, which means he whose utterances are gems, because he had great poetical abilities and composed many songs in honor of Lord Shiva.
 He even wrote Tiruvachakam, which is considered to be a pioneering work in Shaivism.

 5. Jnana Sambandha

-The disciple of Shiva, Jnana Sambandha is considered to be the third greatest ancient teacher of Shaivism as he was the founder of the Satputra Marga or the path of the son.
+The disciple of Shiva, Jnana Sambandha, is considered the third greatest ancient teacher of Shaivism as he was the founder of the Satputra Marga or the son’s path.
 He was a devotee of Shiva and Parvati from an early age.
 He was a poet too and had composed many poems dedicated to Shiva and Parvati.
-He, along with his teacher Appar, traveled many places in South India and is said to have performed miracles.
+Along with his teacher Appar, he traveled many places in South India and is said to have performed miracles.
 He also had a great disciple Tirunilakanda Yalpanar.

 He is the last of the four greatest ancient teachers of Shaivism and is the founder of Sahamarga or the path of the friend.
 He had a very unusual life; he became a renunciate right before his marriage and traveled many places while singing the songs dedicated to Lord Shiva.
 However, he did get married to a non-Brahmin by the name of Paravai.
 She was also a great devotee of Lord Shiva, but their marriage didn’t last long.
 Then he went to the north of Chennai and found another girl who he got married to.
 Then he lost both his eyesight and suffered throughout.
 However, he gained his eyesight through spiritual discipline and devotion.
 He was also a poet who composed many devotional poems.